LordEidi/fennel.js/README.md

 ## Contribution ##

 If you happen to know how to write JavaScript, documentation or can help out with something else, drop us a note at *contact at swordlord dot com*.
 As more helping hands we have, as quicker this server gets up and feature complete.

+If some feature is missing, just remember that this is an Open Source Project.
+If you need something, think about contributing it yourself...

 ## Dependencies ##

 For now, have a look at the package.json file.

+If you:
-If you run the test cases, make sure that you installed the dev dependencies...
+- run the test cases, make sure that you installed the dev dependencies...
+- use the LDAP authentication method, make sure to install ldapjs@1.0.0 node module with "npm install ldapjs@1.0.0".

 ## License ##